anandsagan/RoboND2_VM/writeup_template.md

 [0, 0, 0, 1]
 ```

-To correct for the orientation difference of the gripper_link  between URDF and DH convention, we need a matrix that rotates first about the y axis then the z axis.
+To correct for the orientation difference of the gripper link  between URDF and DH convention, we need a matrix that rotates first about the y axis then the z axis.
 I implemented the transform below to do so:

 ```sh
     Rerror = ROT_z.subs(y,radians(180))*ROT_y.subs(p,radians(-90))
 ```

-#### 3. Inverse Kinematics
+#### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

 The final three joints in the KUKA KR210 robot that we use are all revolute and since thier joint axes intersect at a single point, we can identify this set of joints as a spherical wrist with the wrist center (WC) at Joint 5.
 We can now separate this Inverse Kinematics problem into Inverse Position and Inverse Orientation problems.